stone-payments/stoneco-guidelines/backend/python/README.md

 Python handles all errors with exceptions.

 An exception is a signal that an error has occurred.
 There are a number of built-in exceptions for example dividing by zero.
-You can also define your own exceptions.
+You can also define your own exceptions creating a class that inherits from Exception.

 #### 13.1.
 Catching exceptions